sparkflows/sparkflows-docs/docs/installation-upgrading/configuration/configuring-https.rst

 The keystore password is in the file ``conf/keystore.properties``

-.. note: When the keystore is updated, the password also has to be updated in case it changes.
+.. note::  When the keystore is updated, the password also has to be updated in case it changes.

            The Sparkflows web server would also have to be restarted for the changes to take effect.